addff/2310-CSP600/[F2]/NURIN JAZLINA BINTI MOHD LUTPEE/README.md

 2. The patient forgets appointments and neglects to take medication as recommended(Saboo, 2021).
 Based on the survey conducted, 97% of the 33 respondents forgot their appointment.
 This is a significant percentage, and it suggests that there is a need for better systems for reminding people about their appointments.
 ![image](https://github.com/addff/2310-CSP600/assets/92868643/54f03aef-548b-493c-a6e6-9c2919316d2a)

-3. Require expensive procedures.
-According to the survey, financial constraints are the most common challenge in managing mental health or accessing mental health services, with 20% of respondents reporting this as their biggest challenge.
+3. Requiring expensive procedures is a major challenge for people with mental health problems, as 20% of survey respondents reported financial constraints as their biggest challenge in managing or accessing mental health services.
 ![image](https://github.com/addff/2310-CSP600/assets/92868643/c32d5f28-d895-4bde-8934-9a1ac8aa3643)